cerebral/overmind/packages/overmind-website/guides/intermediate/06_statecharts.md

 }
 ```

-The **state** state is the current transition state.
-It is defined as an array because later you will see that we can have nested charts.
+The **states** state is the current transition states.
+It is defined as an array of arrays.
+This indicates that we can have parallel and nested charts.

 The **actions** state is a derived state.
 That means it automatically updates based on the current state of the chart.
 This is helpful for your UI implementation.
 It can use it to disable buttons etc. to help the user understand when certain actions are possible.